section-engineering-education/engineering-education/content/articles/searching-and-sorting-techniques/index.md

 Step 7: Continue until you've found a match.

 #### 4. Jump search
-The Jump Search Approach is a new sorting method that locates a particular component in a sorted list.
+The Jump Search approach is a new sorting method that locates a particular component in a sorted list.
 When compared to a linear search algorithm, the basic principle behind this searching strategy is to search a smaller amount of elements.

 In each iteration, this can be accomplished by skipping a fixed number of array elements or leaping ahead a fixed number of steps.